Skip to main content

 Details

-Do you need to travel internationally for your short-term research or fieldwork?
+Do you need to travel internationally for your graduate research or fieldwork?

 The Einaudi Center sponsors international travel for individual Cornell graduate students.
 If you’re traveling between the United States and a host country for activities directly related to your dissertation or thesis research, Einaudi can help you get there.